Edward George Ryan

 Edward George Ryan (November 13, 1810 – October 19, 1880) was an Irish American immigrant, lawyer, and Wisconsin pioneer.
-He was the 5th chief justice of the Wisconsin Supreme Court.
+He was the 5th chief justice of the Wisconsin Supreme Court; he was initially appointed by Democratic governor William Robert Taylor in 1874 and retained office until his death in 1880.
+Ryan was a leading Democrat in Wisconsin during his era, and was the Democratic nominee for U.S. Senate in 1863.
+Prior to his appointment to the Supreme Court, Ryan was city attorney of Milwaukee for four years.

+Earlier in his career, Ryan participated in several noteworthy cases as an attorney.
+He served as prosecutor for the U.S. government in the fugitive slave cases against abolitionist Sherman Booth in the 1850s.
+He prosecuted the impeachment against Wisconsin circuit court judge Levi Hubbell in 1853, and also argued the case of Republican gubernatorial candidate Coles Bashford in his lawsuit to overturn the original results of the 1855 Wisconsin gubernatorial election.

 Early life and career

-Born in County Meath, Ireland, Ryan immigrated to New York City in 1830.
+Born in County Meath, Ireland, Ryan emigrated to the United States in 1830, originally settling in New York City.
 In 1836, Ryan became a United States citizen and was admitted to the New York bar.
 He then moved to Chicago, Illinois, where he married his first wife, Mary Graham.
 In Chicago, Ryan practiced law, edited a newspaper, and worked as a city attorney.

-In 1842, he moved to Racine, in the Wisconsin Territory, and continued his law practice.
+In 1842, he moved north to Racine, in the Wisconsin Territory, and continued his law practice.
 Ryan was elected to the first Wisconsin Constitutional Convention in 1846, though the constitution produced by that convention was rejected by Wisconsin voters.
 Politically, Ryan was a Democrat, and was a delegate for Wisconsin to the 1848 Democratic National Convention, which nominated Lewis Cass.

 His wife, Mary, died in 1847.
 The following year, Ryan moved his law practice to Milwaukee.